rubypinkromance/rubypinkromance.com/src/shorts/stacys-family/2-stacys-dad.md

 But a moment later, he reached deeper with his tongue, making her moan in surprise.
 His cock popped out of her mouth, slapping wetly against her cheek.
 She could only pant in astonishment as he licked and sucked and kissed her.
 When his tongue flicked her clit, she cried out, and desperately pulled his cock back in her mouth.

-He groaned and lifting his hips to meet her.
+He groaned and lifted his hips to meet her.
 She gagged, pulled back, and tried to do it again.
 He pushed his tongue further, spreading her open, licking deeper and deeper.
 She felt his cock against the back of her throat, and tried to let him in, but he was too big.

 Choking, she pulled him out, and lay her head on his hip, gasping as he sucked hard on her clit, his tongue moving in tiny circles.
 His hands held her locked in place, grinding her against his face.
 She felt a growing pressure and cried his name, which seemed to only encourage him.